AlanDzebisov1992/test5/README.md

-# super projekt abuot pull requests
+# super project about pull requests